ado-management-with-repado

 Installing Commands in the Ado-Folder

-As mentioned earlier, ssc install and net install place packages in the PLUS folder.
-Since the PLUS folder now points to the project ado-folder, any actions like ssc install, ssc update, and adoupdate will affect only the project ado-folder, provided Stata is not restarted.
+As mentioned earlier, ssc install and net install lace packages in the PLUS folder.
+Since the PLUS folder now points to the project ado-folder, any actions like ssc install, ssc uninstall, ssc update, and adoupdate will affect only the project ado-folder—provided Stata is not restarted.

-In the repado workflow, you should avoid including ssc install or any other commands that install or update community-contributed commands within your do-file.
-Instead, this should be done interactively through the “Command” window in Stata’s main interface.
-Only one user needs to install each required command into the project ado-folder.
-Subsequently, any other team member or future project reproducer will use the version of the commands in the project ado-folder without needing to install anything in their Stata installations.
+In the repado workflow, you should avoid including ssc install or any other commands that install or update community-contributed commands within your do-files.
+Instead, these actions should be performed interactively through the Command window in Stata’s main window.

 repado Cannot Install Itself